roman01la/uix/docs/hooks.md

   #js [])
 ```

-Now in ClojureScript, when an expression returns _nothing_, it actually returns `nil`, which is compiled into `null` in JS.
-Since `null` is neither a function, nor `undefined`, React will throw as well.
+In ClojureScript, when an expression returns _nothing_, it actually returns `nil`, which is compiled into `null` in JS.
+Since `null` is neither a function nor `undefined` React will throw in this case as well.

 ```clojure
 (react/useEffect